venkyvb/c4c-api/README.md

 PUT | Used to **completely** replace/overwrite and existing entity instance PATCH | Used to replace/overwrite existing entity instance.
 The key difference between PUT and PATCH is that PUT overwrites the complete entity whereas PATCH only updates **only** attributes of the entity that are part of the payload
 $batch | Used to create/update multiple entities with explicit transaction boundaries specified via Changesets as a part of the payload
+Deep Insert | Used with **POST**.
+Allows the creation of complete entity (header entry, child entries etc) with a single POST request

 ###Sample Payloads